grannycart/anja-n-david-wedding/Ceremony_Script.md

 ## 7. The Smooch
 * David and Anja continue to hold the knot in their hands.
-1. Mark says: _And now the climax --- what you've all been anticipating: the smooches!_
+1. Mark says: _And now the climax --- what you've all been anticipating: the smooches!
+Anja and David, you may smooch_
 2. David and Anja smooch.
 3. Applause